Amy Schumer Brightens The Internet With A Video Of Infant Son Gene Walking

 An unidentified voice said off-camera “that’s okay” in response to Gene’s spill.

-Both Amy and Chris are delighting in these milestone moments, sharing some family time with their son, together in an area where they did not appear to be many people.
+Both Amy and Chris are delighting in these milestone moments, sharing some family time with their son in an area where there appeared to be very few people.

 Gene was born in May 2019, and he is the first child of Amy and Chris.
-The comedienne has revealed in several posts on the social media site her openness at her willingness to expand her family further.
+The comedienne has revealed her openness in several posts on the social media site of her willingness to expand the family further.

 View this post on Instagram